 OUR CORE VALUES

 Rooted in place.
-We live, work, and play in Vermont, and we plan to be here stewarding the land and serving our neighbors for the long haul.
+We live, work, and play in Vermont --it's our beloved home.
+We plan to be here stewarding the land and serving our neighbors for the long haul.

 Choosing local.
 Vermont has a striking tradition and reputation for keeping business local.
 We choose to invest our dollars locally with small and independent business owners whenever possible.

 We challenge the notion of “sustainability.”
 Rather than having less of an impact to sustain the status quo, we believe in maximizing our positive impact on the landscape and within our local communities.
 We see the intersections of regenerative agriculture, the tradition of herbalism, and values-driven business as a way to do just that.

 In practice, some of the most noteworthy impacts of regenerative agriculture is its ability to build robust living soils, sequester atmospheric carbon, improve water quality, utilize low carbon energy inputs, and encourage overall farm resiliency.
 It is an approach that encourages an ecosystem approach on the farm and community scale.
 At Hillside Botanicals, we employ the following techniques to meet these desired outcomes:

 Planting on a permanent raised bed system that was designed with swales built on contour.
 This erases the need to till and prevents erosion and stormwater runoff from our hillside fields.